-(IV) Exam - [50% - 60%]
+(IV) Exam - 50%

-The exam will take place in class during our last session, 2/23/2023.
+The exam will take place in class on 2/29/2024.
 Please note the scheduling of the exam.
 You are responsible for ensuring that you are available to take the exam as no make-up exam will be offered.
-The weight of the exam will vary based on the group assignments you submit (see part III).

-Preliminary Meetings' Outline
+Preliminary Meetings' Outline1

+Class Date Topic Ca se / Data Due Dates

+Overview

-Class Date Topic Ca se / Data Due Dates Overview 1 1/17/23 What is FinTech?
-2 1/19/23 Regulatory approach to FinTech and the role of BigTech • Case: "FinTech and Finance Transformation: the Rise of Ant Financial Services" (NUT-144) Case I Due (in class) Machine Learning and Credit Markets 3 1/24/23 Household lending market Modeling defaults • Lending Club loan-level data 4 1/26/23 Loan data visualization Market place lending • Case: "Lending Club" (E-597) Case II Due (in class) 5 1/31/23 Machine learning in lending: Random Forest MPL from investors' perspective 6 2/2/23 Guest speaker • Building a LC investment portfolio Blockchain and Decentralized Finance 7 2/7/23 Blockchain overview Blockchain-relevant cryptography Assignment I Due 8 2/9/23 Bitcoin blockchain - transactions, blocks and consensus 9 2/14/23 Ethereum and Decentralized Finance (DeFi) • Case: "R3: Putting the 'Fin' Back in FinTech" (IN1544) Case III Due (in class)
+1 1/18/24 What is FinTech?

+2 1/23/24 Regulatory approach to FinTech and the role of BigTech • Case: "FinTech and Finance Transformation: the Rise of Ant Financial Services" (NUT-144) Case I Due (in class)

+Machine Learning and Credit Markets

+3 1/25/24 Household lending market Modeling defaults • Lending Club loan-level data

+4 1/30/24 Loan data visualization and marketplace lending • Case: "Lending Club" (E- 597) Case II Due (in class)

+5 2/1/24 Machine learning in lending: Random Forest MPL from investors' perspective

+6 2/6/24 Al and XAI in lending

+7 2/8/24 Guest speaker

+Blockchain and Decentralized Finance

+8 2/13/24 Blockchain overview Blockchain-relevant cryptography Assignment I Due

+9 2/15/24 Bitcoin blockchain - transactions, blocks and consensus

-&lt;sup>1 In addition, optional recitation sessions with examples on data manipulation and analytics examples will be held during the first half of the course.
+1 In addition, optional recitation sessions with examples on data manipulation and analytics examples will be held during the first half of the course.